+Note: Health and Physical Education 1512 must be completed with a grade of "C-" or higher before enroling in Health and Physical Education 3516.
 HPED 1530 - Movement Education (3 credits) 3 hours lecture This course connects fundamental movement skills of physical literacy with physical activity, health, and health promotion.
 This course also provides connections to theoretical and curricular models (for example, the Alberta Education K-12 curricular objectives, Canadian Sport for Life) for implementation inside and complementary to the school system.
 Various theoretical and practical elements of dance and gymnastics will be introduced as part of this holistic movement education experience.
 HPED 1550 - Individual Activities (3 credits) 3 hours lecture This is an introductory foundational course in individual physical and leisure activities that relate to health and health promotion.
 The students can expect to participate in a variety of traditional and novel activities that contribute to physical and health literacy.
 The instructor will use a pedagogical approach to help students learn how to lead others in the activities and be a role model in the field of recreation, sport, and physical education.
 Students will also study motivational theory in the context of inspiring others to participate in lifelong physical activity.
 HPED 1640 - Program Planning (formerly PHED 1216) (3 credits - TG) 3 hours lecture or 6 hours lecture for 6.5 weeks An in-depth study of the theory, methods, techniques, and skills used in planning physical activity and sport programs.
 Topics include principles of program planning; identification of program needs; program planning in specific settings; and program evaluation.
 HPED 2030 - Statistics and Research Methods (formerly PHED 1007) (3 credits - TG) 3 hours lecture This course introduces basic statistical techniques as they apply to the field of health and physical education with a critical thinking approach to understanding the research process.
 The course will cover research ethics, descriptive techniques, graphic techniques, correlation and basic inferential statistics.
-Students will have the conceptual foundations and practical skills needed to locate, understand and evaluate research publications.
-HPED 2050 - Professional Practice (3 credits) 2 hours lecture, 52 hours practicum This course is a first practicum for Bachelor of Health and Physical Education students.
-This course consists of two components: The first component is a review of common theory across disciplines including: professionalism, ethical behaviour, business practice, communication, conflict management and confidentiality; the second component is an unpaid practical shadowing and observation in each student's discipline for a minimum of 52 hours.
+Students will have the conceptual foundations and practical skills need to locate, understand and evaluate research publications.
+HPED 2050 - Professional Practice (3 credits) 2 hours lecture, 52 hours practicum There are common knowledge, skills and abilities required to enter the workplace in the health and physical education discipline across all majors in the Health and Physical Education Degree.
+This course will consist of two components.
+The first component will entail a review of common theory across disciplines including: professionalism, ethical behaviour, business practice, inter-disciplinary communication, conflict management and confidentiality.
+The second component of this course will entail a practical shadowing and observation in each student's discipline.
 Prerequisites: Health and Physical Education 1000 and 1020.
 HPED 2112 - Clinical Musculoskeletal Anatomy (3 credits) 3 hours lecture This course builds on concepts taught in HPED 1512.
 The focus of this course is specific to regional musculoskeletal and neurological anatomy.
 In addition, this course will focus on surface anatomy and palpation skills.
 Students will apply anatomical principles to range of motion/goniometry testing and introduce the basics of therapeutic exercise.
 Practical aspects of this course will be integrated into lectures.
-Prerequisite: Health and Physical Education 1512 with a minimum grade of "B".
+Prerequisite: Health and Physical Education 1512.
 HPED 2230 - Sustainable Tourism (formerly ETOL 2203) (3 credits - TG) 3 hours lecture This course will study the development of the ecotourism industry.
 Students will examine the political, economic and management issues and trends related to ecotourism in Alberta, Canada and internationally.
 Students will initiate the development of a personal portfolio in this course.